mguillem/grypescanner-plugin/README.md

 ## Getting started
 This jenkins plugin installs grype in the job workspace directory and performs scan.
-See section [Installation/Recommended](https://github.com/anchore/grype) for more details.
+See section [Installation/Recommended](https://github.com/anchore/grype) for more installation details.

 #### Grype as a build step: